lucaderi/sgr/2025/Fontanarosa/README.md

 What is RTT Geo-Location Anomaly Detector ?

-RTT Geo-Location Anomaly Detector ( ***RTT GAD*** ) is a Wireshark plugin written in Lua that analyzes the Round-Trip Time ( RTT ) of TCP and TLS packets and compares it with an expected average value for the country associated with the IP address, using a MaxMind geolocation database.
+RTT Geo-Location Anomaly Detector ( ***RTT GAD*** ) is a Wireshark plugin written in Lua that analyzes the Round-Trip Time ( RTT ) of TCP, TLS and ICMP packets and compares it with an expected average value for the country associated with the IP address, using a MaxMind geolocation database.
 The goal is to determine whether the host is actually located in the region corresponding to its registered IP address ( *or if it is masking its true location using technologies such as VPNs, Tor, intermediate caches/CDNs, etc...* )

 ---